tassoneroberto/py7dtd/README.md

 py7dtd_blocks_detection --help
 ```

-Example of detection of topsoil blocks in the desert biome:
+Example of detection of topsoil and destroyed stone blocks in the desert biome:

 ![detection](preview/blockdetection-before-preview.png)